-Fishing is common on Maroon Lake, and makes a great compliment to the campsites if you’re spending the night.
-Both day and multi-day hikes are common into the wilderness.
-If you try and drive up before 5pm, the parking spaces tough to come by.
-Make sure you visit this Aspen bucket-list item.
+Fishing is common on Maroon Lake and makes a great activity to do while you camp in the area.
+Both day and multi-day hikes are also popular in the surrounding wilderness.
+Make sure you visit this Aspen bucket list destination.

 There is no dispersed camping at Maroon Bells.
 Backcountry camping is permitted in the Maroon Bells-Snowmass Wilderness.